owntone/owntone-server/README_SMARTPL.md

 }
 ```

-This would match any podcast and audiobook file that was never played with forked-daapd.
+This would match any podcast and audiobook file that was never played.

 ```
 "Recently added music" {